UnifiedPush/specifications/specifications/android.md

 * the registration can not be processed (for instance when the distributor is not connected to its provider server)
 * a requested feature is not supported by the distributor

-The action contains the 2 following extras:
+The action MUST contain the following 2 extras:
 * token (String): the token supplied by the end user application during registration
 * message (String): this extra MAY be sent to give an error message